-We have decades of experience working with U.S. EPA, DTSC, RWQCBs, and local agencies to help our clients remediate properties.
+We have decades of experience working with the U.S. Environmental Protection Agency (EPA), California's Department of Toxic Substances Control (DTSC), Regional Water Quality Controls Boards (RWQCBs), and local agencies to help our clients remediate properties.

 We are familiar with all aspects of cleanup.
 We counsel clients on reporting and disclosure obligations that may apply to the discovery of contaminants in soil, groundwater, soil vapor, or indoor air; potential liabilities and approaches to managing those liabilities during the course of the remediation; compliance with cleanup orders; (e.g., land use restrictions, access agreements, community fact sheets); and potential sources of cost recovery (e.g., parties responsible for the releases, insurance, state orphan fund).

-We have special expertise with vapor intrusion.
-At present, vapor intrusion continues to be a driver for many remediation projects, with adoption of U.S. EPA's conservative attenuation factor for soil gas expanding the scope of the cleanup at many sites.
+We have special expertise with vapor intrusion, which continues to be a driver for many remediation projects, with adoption of U.S. EPA's conservative attenuation factor for soil gas expanding the scope of the cleanup at many sites.
 We are also seeing more extensive vapor intrusion investigations required, more frequently involving off-site properties implicating not just access issues but creating other potential liabilities.

-We are closely tracking the new draft guidance for vapor intrusion investigation and evaluating how these new requirements will affect our clients both as to sites previously closed, about to be closed, or from an acquisition and financing perspective.
+We closely track the new draft guidance for vapor intrusion investigation and evaluate how these new requirements will affect our clients both as to sites previously closed, about to be closed, or from an acquisition and financing perspective.